n-ck/lpthw/list.md

 range([start], stop[, step])
 range(0, 100, 2) - generates a list from 0 to 100 with increments of 2

+## While loops

+When a loop runs, it goes through its block of code, and at the end it jumps back to the top.

+A for-loop can only iterate (loop) “over” collections of things.
+A while-loop can do any kind of iteration (looping) you want

 *Left off with the Python list at exercise 27*

 *Left off at page 83/101[PDF] - Exercise 24*